Do I have to call the police?

 - the time they got the call from you or someone else, the time they responded, and the name of the officers who responded; and

-- any other information they think is important, like your abuser was drunk, or telling you about a hospital or shelter;
+- any other information they think is important, like the abusive person was drunk, or telling you about a hospital or shelter;

 - they may attach photographs if you have injuries that can be seen.
 You can ask the police to take pictures of your injuries, if they do not do so on their own.
 You can also give them pictures that you or someone else took.